 Once they move into the Away, space, women are required to behave as men do, in order to rise in its hierarchy.
 This is because it is not a female space.

-The requirement on women to ‘become men’ in order to succeed in the patriarchy leads inevitably to a compromise of gender.
+The requirement on women to ‘become men’ in order to succeed in competition with men leads inevitably to a compromise of gender.

 Effectively, women who do rise to the highest levels in the Away group are themselves transgender.
 They may not be transsexual — that is, they have not modified their bodies to be more manly — but they have become transgender by adopting gender behaviours and roles specified and described by men.
 In short they are ‘women-become-men’.